apache/ratis/BUILDING.md

 # Thirdparty

-We centralize all bundled thirdparty dependencies in the ratis-thirdparty module.
-This module is not attached to the core Ratis build as it only needs to change when one of these dependencies are changed.
-All dependencies included in ratis-thirdparty must be relocated to a different package to ensure no downstream classpath pollution.
+All bundled thirdparty dependencies are centralized in the *ratis-thirdparty* module and the *ratis-thirdparty-hadoop* module.
+These modules are located in a separated repository (https://github.com/apache/incubator-ratis-thirdparty) but not attached to the core Apache Ratis repository (https://git-wip-us.apache.org/repos/asf?p=incubator-ratis.git) as they only need to change when one of these dependencies are changed.
+All dependencies included in ratis-thirdparty/ratis-thirdparty-hadoop must be relocated to a different package to ensure no downstream classpath pollution.

 Ratis developers should rely on these relocated thirdparty classes.